 Mountain railroading in Southern California has always been synonymous with names like Tehachapi, Cajon Pass and Beaumont Hill.
 While the two former passes have been the subject of several published histories, Beaumont Hill, Southern Pacific's gateway to Southern California, from the east, has been largely overlooked.
 The publication of this book fills that void.
 After years of exhaustive research, John R. Signor presents the full story of over a century of history and operations at Beaumont Hill.

-Golden West Books, hardcover with jacket, 174 pages, 8.5 x 11 x 1 in., more than 265 illustrations, 12 color plates, 8 maps drawn especially for this book, timetable reproductions, a profile of the line from Yuma, Arizona to Los Angeles.
+Golden West Books, hardcover with jacket, 174 pages, standard portrait book 10 x 8 in., more than 265 illustrations, 12 color plates, 8 maps drawn especially for this book, timetable reproductions, a profile of the line from Yuma, Arizona to Los Angeles.
 Two color paintings by John R. Signor.